microsoft/nni/docs/en_US/NAS/ModelEvaluators.rst

 Customize Evaluator with Any Function
 -------------------------------------

 The simplest way to customize a new evaluator is with functional APIs, which is very easy when training code is already available.
-Users only need to write a fit function that wraps everything, which usually includes training, validating and testing of a single model..
+Users only need to write a fit function that wraps everything, which usually includes training, validating and testing of a single model.
 This function takes one positional arguments (``model_cls``) and possible keyword arguments.
 The keyword arguments (other than ``model_cls``) are fed to FunctionEvaluator as its initialization parameters (note that they will be `serialized <./Serialization.rst>`__).
-In this way, users get everything under their control, but expose less information to the framework and thus fewer opportunities for possible optimization.
+In this way, users get everything under their control, but expose less information to the framework and as a result, further optimizations like `CGO <./ExecutionEngines.rst#cgo-execution-engine-experimental>`__ might be not feasible.
 An example is as belows:

 .. code-block:: python